zx80/pg-schema-version/README.md

      INSERT INTO AcmeType(atype) VALUES ('wow'), ('incredible');
      ```

-2. Generate a `psql`-script from these:
+2. Generate a `psql`-script from these for the target application:
    ```shell
    pg-schema-version -a acme create_*.sql > acme.sql
    ```